-Awe, is an emotion—like gratitude and happiness before it—that had been neglected as a topic worthy of scientific attention.
-However, several studies published in 2015 suggest some profound, previously overlooked benefits associated with awe.
+Awe is an emotion—like gratitude and happiness before it—that was long neglected as a topic worthy of scientific attention.
+However, several studies suggest some profound, previously overlooked benefits associated with awe.

-A recent study, by UC Berkeley psychologist Dacher Keltner, found that experiencing the emotion of awe and wonder, can promote lower, and healthier levels of cytokines.
-Sustained high levels of cytokines are associated with poorer health and such disorders as heart disease, arthritis and even Alzheimer’s disease and clinical depression.
+For example, a study by UC Berkeley psychologist Dacher Keltner found that experiencing the emotion of awe can promote lower and healthier levels of cytokines.
+Sustained high levels of cytokines are associated with poorer health and disorders such as heart disease, arthritis, and even Alzheimer’s disease and clinical depression.

-This suggests that the things we do to experience awe—a walk in nature, losing oneself in music, beholding art—has a direct influence upon our health and life expectancy.
+This suggests that the things we do to experience awe—a walk in nature, losing oneself in music, beholding art—have a direct influence upon our health and life expectancy.

-We all know that a healthy diet and lots of sleep and exercise bolster the body’s defenses against physical and mental illnesses.
-The Berkeley study, takes it a step further, and is one of the first to look at the role of awe and other positive emotions and how they impact our health.
+We all know that a healthy diet, lots of sleep and exercise bolster the body’s defenses against physical and mental illnesses.
+The Berkeley study takes it a step further, and is one of the first to look at the role of awe and other positive emotions and how they impact our health.

 Awe can happen for us in the simplest of moments, like walking home from work and looking up at the evening sky.
 Take more time out of your day to look up at the changing sky.